Elikariuki/G2-13-Final_Project/Technical Report.md

 |                                        | Testing and Validation           | 2-4 weeks          |
 |                                        | **Total Estimated Time**         | **8-14 weeks**     |

+#### Virtual Machines
+The virtual machines will be migrated to Azure using Azure Migrate.
+The migration process will be done in phases to ensure minimal downtime and to allow for testing and validation of the migrated workloads.
+As there is a mix of both modern and legacy systems , the migration process will be tailored to each system's specific requirements.
+The modern systems will be migrated using Azure Migrate's automated migration tools, while the legacy systems will require to be refactored to be compatible with Azure.
+Azure site recovery will be used to ensure business continuity during the migration process.

 #### ERP Migration Planning
 1. Decide on migration strategy